mkmitchell/DuckNet/README.md

 ![p2](supplemental/user_guide_pngs/step2_processing.png)

 **Step 3.
-Settings:** Under the `Settings` tab choose the *Active model* used for processing the images (default is the baseline model pre-trained on North American waterfowl species) and see the species (Known classes) that the model can identify; choose the *Confidence threshold*, below which all predictions will be flagged as "unsure" (default 70%); choose if the coordinates of the bounding boxes should be included in the final csv output file (default is NO); save settings or cancel.
+Settings:** Under the `Settings` tab choose the *Active model* used for processing the images (default is the baseline model pre-trained on North American waterfowl species) and see the species (Known classes) that the model can identify; choose the *Confidence threshold*, below which all predictions will be flagged (default 60%); choose if the coordinates of the bounding boxes should be included in the final csv output file (default is NO); save settings or cancel.

 ![p3](supplemental/user_guide_pngs/step3_processing.png)